kehantan/labbook/docs/protease_assay/subs_opt.rst

 **Results**

 * Plot Michaelis-Menten plot. x-axis = substrate concentration, y-axis = RFU or reaction velocity
+* In GraphPad prism, analyse the result using :code:`Nonlinear regression -> Enzyme kinetics - Velocity as a function of substrate -> Michaelis-Menten`.
-* Get Km.
-Use Km from protease optimisation and Km of substrate optimisation as the protease and substrate concentration for protease inhibition assay.
+* GraphPad Prism will calculate Km value.
+Km value of protease and substrate optimisation will be used as the protease and substrate concentration for protease inhibition assay.
+* Graph should looks like a typical Michaelis-Menten plot with plateau.
+If no plateau observed/not obvious, can try to prolong incubation time or might need to go back to protease optimisation step.